powersj/powersj.io/content/post/ubuntu-chdist.md

 draft: false
 ---

 I commonly rely on rmadison output to give me information about what version of a package is in a specific release.
-For example, what is the version of qemu in xenial or what version of apt is in Debian.
+For example, what is the version of qemu in Ubutnu Xenial or what version of apt is in Debian.
 I filtered the below examples on the amd64 architecture to keep the output sane:

 ```shell
 $ rmadison qemu -a amd64 | grep xenial